Home Destination Guides The Best Time To Visit Norway (Month-by-month breakdown)

 • Daylight: 16-17 hours in Oslo, sun hardly sets in Tromso

 As the daylight time increases and spring season sets in, carpets of wildflowers add colour to the Norwegian landscape.
-Hence, these months are considered to be the best time to visit Norway to hike the Norwegian peaks.
-If you head towards the extreme north, you’ll be able to enjoy the ‘Midnight sun’ during these months.
-May and June are also the best months to visit Norway to cruise the fjords, such as the Hardangerfjord.
+Hence, these months are considered to be the best time to visit Norway to go hiking.

 Best places to visit: Some of the best places to visit in Norway are Oslo, Ålesund, Bergen, Tromsø, the Lofoten Islands, Svalbard (to spot polar bears and the midnight sun) and Flåm.